Grammy Awards: Categories

 Other awards are given for performance and production in specific genres and for other contributions such as artwork and video.
 Special awards are also given for longer-lasting contributions to the music industry.

 Because of the large number of award categories (94 as of 2024), and a desire to feature several performances by various artists, only awards with the most popular interest – typically about 10 to 12, including the four general field categories and one or two categories in the most popular music genres (i.e., pop, rock, country, and rap) – are presented directly at the televised award ceremony.
 Most other Grammy trophies are presented in a pre-telecast "Premiere Ceremony" in the afternoon before the Grammy Awards telecast.
+Since 2022, all Grammy Award ceremonies have ended with the Grammy Award for Album of the Year.